PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 05:07:04
+Last updated: 2024-04-07 05:08:19
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: Well, if there is something wrong with him, it ain't constipation. - Meemaw